headforwards-spd/headforwards-website/src/pages/info-pages/where-are-we-going.md

   - jobTitle: director & cofounder
     name: Craig Girvan
     quote: >-
       Growth for us means continuing to do what we’re doing.
-But key to this strategy is constantly questioning how we do things to enhance our offering.
+But key to this is constantly questioning how we can do things to enhance our offering.
     type: quote-component
   - isPostit: false
     isRightImage: false